zarf-dev/zarf/site/src/content/docs/commands/zarf_package_pull.md

 ```
   -h, --help                      help for pull
   -o, --output-directory string   Specify the output directory for the pulled Zarf package
+      --shasum string             Shasum of the package to pull.
+Required if pulling a https package.
+A shasum can be retrieved using 'zarf dev sha256sum <url>'
 ```

 ### Options inherited from parent commands